ibmresilient/resilient-community-apps/fn_datatable_utils/README.md

  ![screenshot](./screenshots/dt_functions.png)

-The 4 functions allow you to GET, UPDATE and DELETE a row and GET rows in a Data Table
+The 5 functions allow you to GET, UPDATE, DELETE a row and GET and DELETE rows in a Data Table.

 ---
 ## Release Notes